 Unlike the tackier coastal towns where plastic accessories and sticky-floored clubs reign supreme, Bath offers something genuinely special.
 The compact Georgian city centre means you can walk from Thermae Bath Spa to your cocktail making class at Sub 13 in under ten minutes - no expensive taxi coordination required.

-Nobody warned me about Bath's hills until I watched a group of friends attempt the walk from the station to their hillside accommodation in heels.
-Trust me, you need this information before you book anything.
+Nobody warned me about Bath's hills until I watched a group attempt the walk from the station to their hillside accommodation in heels.
+I always flag this before you book anything.

 Navigating Bath's Hills in Heels